-5510 Assessment in the Music Classroom

-Introduces students to some assessment approaches of student learners in the music classroom and rehearsal room.
+5500 Teaching Music Theory in the High School Designed to help music educators who may be called upon to teach music theory in the high school setting.
+Included will be an examination of music theory books and materials appropriate for this setting and the process of building a syllabus and designing appropriate assignments for a music theory course.
+This course will also address issues of assessment and evaluation of student learning in the music theory classroom.
+2 hrs.
+5510 Assessment in the Music Classroom Introduces students to some assessment approaches of student learners in the music classroom and rehearsal room.
 Included will be a survey of testing methods and techniques that stem from a variety of psychological and philosophical schools of thought, as well as rubric development and portfolio assessment.
 Emphasis is placed on revising the music curriculum in light of assessment outcomes and writing performance-based assessment reports for state educational associations.

-5550 Selected Topics in Music Education

-Allows for special courses and seminars to be offered on a one-time basis.
+3 hrs.
+5550 Selected Topics in Music Education Allows for special courses and seminars to be offered on a one-time basis.
 Courses will relate to timely and important topics in the field of music education that will significantly influence the practices and understandings of the teaching-learning process.

-5580 Music Technology

-An introduction to various uses of music technology that are useful for the music educator.
+1-3 hrs.
+5580 Music Technology An introduction to various uses of music technology that are useful for the music educator.
 Included will be use of music notation software using the Sibelius program, MIDI sequencing, and digital audio, including use of MP3 files and CD duplication software.
 Participants will learn the basic operations of software programs through practical applications of music technology to projects that will assist their work as music educators.
 Participants will also visit existing websites of music educators to learn from their work and creativity.

-6010 Philosophy and History of Music Education

-This course is a survey of prominent philosophical trends and writers within the music education movement.
+3 hrs.
+6010 Philosophy and History of Music Education This course is a survey of prominent philosophical trends and writers within the music education movement.
 Students will focus on the writings of Bennett Reimer and David Elliott, two of the most influential philosophers of music education.
 As a result, students will come to understand the unique role of music within the lives of individuals and within society-at-large.
 Students will also come to a deeper understanding of the value of music education and the importance of their work as a music educator.
 It includes an overview of important curricular innovations and music education conferences such as the Contemporary Music Project and the Manhattanville Music Curriculum Project.
+3 hrs.